We help people who want to work on AI Safety to team up together on concrete projects.

 If you get invited for an interview to join a team, definitely bring this question up!

-If you’re the research lead, do not accept team members from both Americas and Europe/Africa
+If you’re the project lead, do not simultaneously accept team members from the Americas and Europe/Africa

 Meetings are much more important when collaborating remotely.